-Schwartz and her outsized clan were never far from my thoughts last week when I read both a Time magazine cover story, in which author Lauren Sandler lays out the many perks of a childfree life, and Grist writer Lisa Hymas' response to the story, in which she argues that Sandler omits the key factor of reproductive decision-making in 2013—the green angle.
+Schwartz and her outsize clan were never far from my thoughts last week when I read both a Time magazine cover story, in which author Lauren Sandler lays out the many perks of a child-free life, and Grist writer Lisa Hymas' response to the story, in which she argues that Sandler omits the key factor of reproductive decision making in 2013—the green angle.

 But is the most effective choice always the best one?

 As a recent newlywed eager to marry my environmentalism with my desire to start a family, I have to believe that a pluralistic middle ground occupying the vast space between the Schwartzes and the Hymases of our world not only exists but is a viable option worthy of pursuit for would-be green parents.

 I have to believe that we ought not throw out future environmentalists with the absolutist bathwater.

 I have to believe that children are far more than carbon footprint units to be discarded before conception.

 I have to believe that greens must strive to form an all-inclusive tent where members of all stripes—be they a weekend recycler or a Sea Shepherd agitant—can guiltlessly raise eco-minded kids, even if said upbringing nearly isn't as beneficial to the air we all breathe as the extreme position of not having children at all.

 I have to believe that while GINK-ism would be a bridge to a sustainable future, it would also, strung out to its logical extreme, be a gangplank to a person-less Earth—for surely the endgame of battling climate change can't be a livable planet with no people to live on it, right?